MJingv/gogogo/dic3.md

   doing everything right,,but still nothing they're looking for
 - and because in childhood they most likely learn to become avoid and protectively themselves emotionally and psychologically
+- but doing so,ar explained,stands our cycle of emotional development and keep us frozen,as frugried children for ever terrified of judgement and abandenment
+- so we grow up and learn to build up our life around the ferries ,avoid anything that may trigger them
+- and that means not for main deep emotional touch with people,going af a dream job or taking that risks we always want to
+- another words that means living our lives from the outsides looking in,and pretending that we're find it with them ,example of covid avoids
+-
+-